 Because Prague is such a beautiful city, it's easy to miss its hidden delights.
 Behind the glittering facade, there are secret gardens, architectural treasures and divine revelations waiting to be discovered.

-The secluded Franciscan Garden adjacent to Our Lady of the Snows Church offers a calm respite from the bustle of city center.
-In the summer, the rose trellises and perennial and herb gardens are awash in bright colors; in the winter, the benches and sculptures are perfect for a meditative retreat.
-Access the garden from the Kino Svetozor entrance on Vodi?kova near Wenceslas Square (past the Tesla window, look for the embossed metal doors), or Jungmannovo námestí (look for the wooden doors in the southeast corner).
+The secluded Franciscan Garden adjacent to Our Lady of the Snows Church offers a calm respite from the bustle of the city centre.
+In the summer, the rose trellises and perennial and herb gardens are awash in bright colours; in the winter, the benches and sculptures are perfect for a meditative retreat.
+Access the garden from the Kino Svetozor entrance on Vodickova near Wenceslas Square (past the Tesla window, look for the embossed metal doors), or Jungmannovo namesti (look for the wooden doors in the southeast corner).

 Vyšehrad, a green redoubt atop a cliff overlooking the Vltava River, is the legendary founding place of the Czech nation.
 Next to the towering double spires of Sts.
 Peter and Paul basilica, cultural heroes like composer Antonín Dvorák and writer Karel Capek are interred in a cemetery filled with dazzling sculptures and tile mosaics.
 It's an aesthetic and spiritual delight.
 Take the Metro C (red) line to the Vyšehrad stop, and follow the lower asphalt walk to Na Bucance, which leads to the park entrance.